Major utilities, partners sign on to advance ambitious carbon-capture hub plans

 CSIRO researcher Linda Stalker added: “This project is strongly aligned to CSIRO’s role as Australia’s energy transition catalyst.
 Collaboratively accelerating geological storage of industrial emissions from both the oil and gas sector and hard-to-abate industries in Australia and the region will support our nation’s transition to net zero emissions."

 This article is republished from Upstream.
-Read the original article here.
+Browse the original article from here.

 Sign up to get our latest projects straight to your inbox